- This event has passed.

 Reform only happens in the moments of systemic risk.

 How can we tap into these lessons and move forward?
 How can we root and anchor our disadvantaged communities?
-How can we scale ideas that are a shift from venture capitalism, carbon capture and zero emission vehicles, as have emerged in our recent #COP26 conversations in Glasgow, to energy democracy and to expanding public transit?
+How can we scale ideas that are a shift from venture capitalism, carbon capture and zero emission vehicles (as are discussed recent #COP26 conversations in Glasgow), to energy democracy and to expanding public transit?

-Otherwise, like our recent pandemic approaches have shown, we can continue to focus on combating the symptoms and never on the root causes of our deteriorating nature and health.
-Please join us for an insightful conversation with Professor Kafui Attoh from City University of New York School of Professional Studies.
+Without such a shift, as our recent pandemic approaches have shown, we can continue to focus on combating the symptoms and never on the root causes of our deteriorating nature and health.
+Please join us for an insightful conversation with Professor Kafui Attoh from City University of New York School of Professional Studies, San Francisco Transit Riders Interim Executive Director Vinita Goyal, and lifelong Muni rider and SFTR member Regina Islas.